Wescom Financial

 Wescom Financial is a credit union and financial services company serving California.
-It has $6 billion in assets and more than 250,000 members.
-It currently has 30 branches, both stand-alone offices and branches inside of grocery stores, as well as a CUSO called Wescom Resources Group headquartered in Pasadena, California that provides technology products and services to credit unions across the United States.
+It has $6.3 billion in assets and more than 250,000 members.
+Wescom currently has 30 branches, throughout 21 counties, from Central California and Southern California.

+Wescom Financial supports credit unions through Wescom Resources Group, a CUSO that provides technology products and services to credit unions across the United States.

+Wescom was named one of "America’s Best Regional Banks and Credit Unions” by Newsweek in 2024, 2025, and 2026.

 History

-The credit union was founded as Telephone Employees Credit Union in 1934 by 13 individuals who wanted to create an alternative to banks.
-In 1996, the Credit Union changed its name to Wescom Credit Union, typically shortened to Wescom.
-In 2025, Wescom updated its name to Wescom Financial to better represent its full range of financial services that extend beyond traditional credit union offerings.
+The Credit Union was founded as Telephone Employees Credit Union in 1934 by 13 Pacific Telephone employees who wanted to help fellow telephone employees obtain hard to get loans.
+Starting with $65 in 1934, the Credit Union’s assets reached $282,000 in the 1940’s and $500 million in the 1980’s.

+In 1996, the Credit Union changed its name to Wescom Credit Union.
 It primarily served the telecommunications industry until 1999, when its field of membership was expanded to allow anyone living, working, worshiping, or going to school in Los Angeles, Orange, Riverside, San Bernardino, and Ventura counties to join Wescom.
 Santa Barbara County was added to Wescom's field of membership in 2004, and San Diego County was added in 2005.
-As of August 2016, Wescom had an "A+" rating from the Better Business Bureau.

-In 2023, it was announced that the credit union would merge with Central Coast Federal Credit Union of Monterey, California. extending its reach into the Central Coast of California.
+In 2023, it was announced that the Credit Union would merge with Central Coast Federal Credit Union of Monterey, California, extending its reach into the Central Coast of California.

+In 2025, Wescom Credit Union updated its name to Wescom Financial to better represent its full range of financial services that extend beyond traditional credit union offerings.